1984 Detroit Grand Prix: Race report

+The Tyrrell team, which continued to use the naturally aspirated Cosworth-Ford V8 engine, was generally not expected to be competitive against turbocharged rivals during the season.
+However, the team had already scored points in four of the first seven races.
+On tighter circuits, their lower weight and reduced power contributed to improved tire wear.
+At Detroit, this enabled them to use a softer Goodyear tire compound, while most competitors opted for a harder compound.
+The cars’ relatively compact design also provided an advantage on the narrow street circuit, particularly through the chicane leading onto the pit straight.
+Additionally, drivers Martin Brundle and Stefan Bellof delivered strong performances in their debut season.
+As the race developed and conditions became more challenging around mid-distance, Brundle played a key role in sustaining the team’s competitiveness.

 Bellof, however, suddenly ground to a halt on lap 34 when he struck the wall exiting the chicane before the pits.
 Then, just as Brundle was pitting for water ballast, Warwick set the fastest lap of the race and passed Rosberg and de Angelis on consecutive laps to take third place.
 About to set off after Alboreto, Warwick's Renault suddenly lost fifth gear, allowing de Angelis and Rosberg to repass him on lap 37.
 His gearbox completely expired on lap 41, and he became the eighteenth retirement of the day, leaving only eight cars still running.
 Rosberg succumbed next with a broken turbocharger, and when Alboreto blew his engine on lap 50, Piquet led by more than 30 seconds.

 Brundle now found himself in third place and gaining on de Angelis, who was driving without second gear in his Lotus as teammate Mansell had done before retiring.
 By lap 56, Brundle had erased the ten seconds between him and the Lotus, and he passed by as they approached the chicane to take second place.
 With seven laps to go, Piquet was 20 seconds ahead and winding down his boost as he allowed Prost to unlap himself.
 Brundle continued to charge, however, taking almost five seconds per lap off the Champion's lead.
 Even as Brundle pulled within a second on their last entrance to the Tunnel, Piquet remained cool and took his second victory in eight days by just a few car lengths.
 The only remaining finishers were de Angelis, thirty seconds back; the second Brabham of Teo Fabi (scoring his first points); Prost and the Williams of Jacques Laffite.